sthesing/ta-zettels/README.md

 - A new menu entry "Zettels" is added to Textadept, it should be rather self-explanatory.
+- If you select the "Refresh index" - option, the module will try to execute "zettels" on your system.
+If it isn't installed, the module will still try to refresh the index from the YAML-file.
+Only you know if that will do any good, though.
 - If you have a zettel opened in Textadept, right-click and select the corresponding entry from the context-menu to show (and later open) the link targets or follow-ups of the current zettel.